patriciabialek/Luksus/Luksus/README.txt

 Looked at the database and it said "volume" was type int when I had put it to string.
 Changed the validation and type to int for "volume", and chnaged the seeddata. run the program - no issues.

+2023-10-13 1120:
+Run the program - no issues.
+Created a button on the home page where users can click and it leads them to the Catalog page.
+Beginning the styles for the CRUD pages.